h0tbird/booddies/README.md

 ```

 ##### 2. Start the services
-The first time you start the services all docker images will be downloaded from the docker hub:
+The first time you start the services all docker images will be downloaded from docker hub:
 ```
 sudo systemctl start boot data gito cgit regi
 ```